deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-layers.md

 ```

-Upsampling size int array with a single element
+Upsampling size int array with a single element.
+Array must be length 1

 - param size    upsampling size in single spatial dimension of this 1D layer